 While the wash takes a little longer than others to rinse off, once fully rinsed, it doesn’t leave any residue.
 What’s more, it didn’t cause any irritation on my body throughout my weeks of use.
 For that, I’m grateful and can recommend it as a lightly fragrant, non-irritating option worth considering.
 That said, will it replace my beloved Dove body wash?
 Doubtful.
 Though, ask me again come summer when my body breakouts are most common.

 The Value: On par with other drugstore brands

 Cetaphil has a reputation as a higher-end (in terms of quality) drugstore product, but the price still reflects a budget-friendly option.
 Considering the body washes are dermatologist-tested and suitable for even the most finicky skin types, I’d say it stacks up nicely to the competition.

 Similar Products: You've got options

-Dove Refreshing Cucumber & Green Tea Body Wash: Like Cetaphil’s Ultra Gentle Body Wash, Dove's Refreshing Body Wash ($6) is rich and pudding-like, though not as thick as Cetaphil’s newcomers.
-Unlike Cetaphil, this option from Dove is free of sulfates, making it even more gentle in nature.
+Dove Refreshing Cucumber & Green Tea Body Wash: Like Cetaphil’s Ultra Gentle Body Wash, Dove's Refreshing Body Wash ($7) is rich and pudding-like, though not as thick as Cetaphil’s newcomers.
+Unlike Cetaphil, this option from Dove is free of sulfates, likely making it even more gentle in nature.

 Frank Body Clean Body Wash: Similar to Cetaphil’s, Frank Body’s new clean offering ($13) showcases a gentle formula fitting for even the most sensitive skin.
 However, it’s less thick and more of a lightweight gel, which might make it a good option for those who want something that rinses quicker.
 The only downside is that it’s less accessible, as it’s mainly sold online and at select retailers, like Urban Outfitters.